Updated on November 8, 2023

 Wound Botulism

-Multiple reports have linked black tar heroin to botulism.
-Botulism is a rare illness that develops from bacteria infecting a wound.
-The toxin attacks your body’s nerves, making it difficult to breathe and causing muscle weakness.
+Multiple reports have linked black tar heroin to botulism, a rare illness that develops from bacteria infecting a wound.
+The toxin attacks your body’s nerves, making breathing difficult and causing muscle weakness.

 In severe cases, people can die from wound botulism.
-Even if they are treated with antitoxin, they may need to stay in the hospital for weeks or months to recover.
+Even if treated with an antitoxin, they may need to stay in the hospital for weeks or months to recover.

 Heroin Overdose